cesarvspr/IP-country-checker/README.md

 - Endpoint: /login GET

 The ip should be a string sent as request params.
-The white list should be an string containing ISO codes separated by comma.
+The white list should be an string containing ISO codes separated by comma, application isn't case sensitive.
 #### Example
 ```
 - whitelist=EUA,BR